Research and Innovation

 Benefits to taking part in research can include learning more about your health or receiving closer monitoring.
 Taking part in a project may not always help you directly, but you will be helping to improve services and treatments now and in the future.

-To help us make sure research and innovation is embedded across our Integrated Care System we have developed and published the first Research and Innovation Strategy for Norfolk and Waveney.
-You can read the strategy on our dedicated webpage.
+To help us make sure research and innovation is embedded across our Integrated Care System, together we developed and published the first Research and Innovation Strategy for Norfolk and Waveney.
+Four principles underpin how we will work together as a system and state that research and innovation will be:

 Where does research take place?